khaledimad/Analyst-Meets-Soccer_Data/README.md

 ## Assessing the best with Information Criterion
-According to the results obtained, we notice that the values of AIC / BIC are lower in the case of our Lasso regression model which we built in Q5.
-Having a lower AIC or BIC value indicates a better fit; hence, the Lasso model built in Q5 was a better model.
+According to the results obtained, we notice that the values of AIC / BIC are lower in the case of our Lasso regression model which we built in Part 5.
+Having a lower AIC or BIC value indicates a better fit; hence, the Lasso model built in Part 5 was a better model.
 The only difference between AIC and BIC is that BIC considers the number of observations as shown in the formula below:

 AIC = -2*ln(L) + 2*k